Key Points

 Advantages

 - Fast Transaction Times: Cross-border transactions are often subject to a stricter review process than transactions made within a country’s borders.
 Financial institutions often will delay a transaction until this process is completed.
 The Ripple network can facilitate highly liquid transactions without the need for an institutional go-between, making it a much faster option to send money between countries.
+Furthermore, the network can handle up to 1,500 transactions per second, settling each in less than 5 seconds.

-- Staying Power: XRP has been in existence for 10 years, only 3 years shy of Bitcoin’s introduction to the public.
+- Staying Power: XRP has been in existence for 12 years, only 3 years shy of Bitcoin’s introduction to the public.
 While other altcoins have come and gone during these early days of crypto, XRP seems to have a considerable Lindy Effect, creating a staying power through every bear market it survives.
 Although past performance is in no way an indicator of future results, XRP’s ability to endure market swings is a feature that suggests it isn’t going away anytime soon.

 - Eco-Friendly: Because XRP uses a consensus protocol that requires relatively low computational power from its nodes, it can be considered a sustainable means of exchange.
 Ripple is also taking steps to become carbon neutral by 2030.